 It takes a really big snow storm to close roads and that is exactly what hit on February 9, 2010.
 Governor Rendell took proactive measures and closed I-76 at 2:00 PM the following day.
 In a press release he stated, "For your safety, do not drive.
 You will risk your life and, potentially, the lives of others if you get stuck on highways or any road.
 The National Weather Service issued blizzard warnings for several counties in Pennsylvania and visibility is at or near zero."
 The Schuylkill Expressway reopened at 5 AM on February 11.

 With years of heavy traffic wearing out the surface of the Walt Whitman Bridge, the Delaware River Port Authority looked to redeck the iconic crossing.
 On May 19, 2010, the DRPA awarded two contracts totalling $139,774,286.67: $128,085,778 contract to American Bridge Company of Coraopolis, Pennsylvania for construction and an $11,688,508.67 contract to Urban Engineers, Inc./URS Corporation of Philadelphia for construction monitoring.
-The project includes an entirely new deck over the Delaware River, removal of the suspended span, installation of new lightweight concrete-filled jointless grid deck, structure improvements, new parapets, and a new steel shell moveable median barrier.
-Project website: http://www.drpa.org/deckthewalt.
+The project included an entirely new deck over the Delaware River, removal of the suspended span, installation of new lightweight concrete-filled jointless grid deck, structure improvements, new parapets, and a new steel shell moveable median barrier.
+Construction wrapped up six months early in December 2013.

 For an expressway that has endured flooding and mudslides, it was a lone tree that snarled traffic during the afternoon of February 25, 2011.
 The tree fell into the eastbound lanes near Conshohocken, blocking the right lane until 3 PM when it was removed.
 A few months later on April 7, it was a group of vultures feeding on a deer carcass that slowed morning traffic down due to people gawking just east of the Conshohocken Curve.
 PennDOT removed the deer's body to prevent the vultures from returning.